-Grant calculation will be completed according to a pre-set algorithm (please see examples below):
+Grant calculation will be applied according to a pre-set algorithm (please see examples below):

-- The application will be scored according to the MOH criteria.
+- The application will be scored according to the MOHLTC criteria.

-- A previous funding adjustment factor will be applied to take into account NEI grants received in the previous year.
+- A previous funding adjustment factor will be applied to take into account Nursing Education Initiative (NEI) grants received by the applicant in the previous year.

 - A funds availability factor will be applied to take into account the funds available for the volume of eligible applications received.